Madeline (Celeste): Appearances

-Reception
+Critical reception

 Madeline has received generally positive reception for her appearance in Celeste, with the Venture Beat staff naming her the best new character of 2018 and praising her for how well she resonated with them.
 Emily Heller of Polygon commented that she related to Madeline and how she struggles with mental illness.
 Heller went on to include her in the list of the best video game characters of the 2010s, calling her the "most relatable character of the decade" for people with anxiety and depression.
 Fellow Polygon contributor Jeff Ramos felt similarly, finding it inspiring how Madeline uses her challenges to help herself.
 Kyle LeClair of Hardcore Gamer praised Madeline's growth in Celeste, calling her "snarky but lovable."
 Tom Marks of IGN felt the mixture of Celestes gameplay and story helped him better connect with Madeline.
 Jenna of Autostraddle found her story relatable, also noting that the way she speaks when scared or hurt "hurt [her] heart."
 She also praised how she grew through the journey.
 Matt Gerardi of The A.V.
 Club was thankful to see the game "discuss mental illness in a more respectful, frank way".

 After the release of the Chapter 9: Farewell downloadable content, and prior to later confirmation, whether Madeline is transgender had been the subject of discussion, due to the downloadable content showing that Madeline's bedroom has a trans flag, a childhood photo of her with very short hair and a prescription bottle.
 People in the LGBTQ community were enthused by her potential status as a trans woman, due to the popularity of Celeste and "a sense of marginalization in both society and mass media."
 It was also the subject of controversy for some people, politically and religiously, with some hateful messages aimed at the game and character.
 Ali Jones of PCGamesN cited Madeline's body dysmorphia, her estrangement from family members, and her struggling with a "shadow version of herself" as reasons for why she might be transgender.
 Kat Bailey of USGamer suggested that the game may be suggesting Madeline to be transgender while also noting that it is only one part of her identity.
 Maddy Thorson, the original game developer, has since confirmed that Madeline is canonically transgender.
 Thorson also came out as transgender herself in the same post, stating: "During Celestes development, I did not know that Madeline or myself were trans.
 During the Farewell DLC's development, I began to form a hunch.
 Post-development, I now know that we both are."